Marvbudd/shoebox/docs/features/metadata.md

 For complete details on using Person Manager, see [Creating Your Archive - Managing People](../guide/creating-archive.md#managing-people).

+### Managing Person Records at Scale

+**Deleting Unused Person Records**

+After reorganizing archives or removing items, you may have person records that aren't linked to any items:

+- Run **Archive > Validate** to detect unreferenced persons
+- Click **Cleanup Unreferenced Persons** button to remove them
+- Backup created automatically before cleanup
+- See validation log for list of removed persons

+**Importing Persons from Another Archive**

+For advanced workflows involving multiple archives, see [Managing Multiple Archives](../guide/managing-multiple-archives.md).
+This includes:
+- Importing persons to maintain personID consistency
+- Full archive import with conflict detection
+- Collaborative workflows and consolidation strategies

 ## Data Storage

 All metadata is stored in the `accessions.json` file:

-- **Person Library Pattern**: Person biographical data stored once, referenced by UUID
+- **Person Library Pattern**: Person biographical data stored once, referenced by personID
 - **Item Metadata**: Each photo/video/audio item stores dates, locations, descriptions, playlists
-- **Relationships**: Items reference people via PersonID, not by storing names directly
+- **Relationships**: Items reference people via personID, not by storing names directly
 - **Portability**: All paths relative to accessions.json location

 For complete technical reference, see [Data Structure Guide](../guide/data-structure.md).